NeuroPhysiological Integration Process ("KAP")

-Dr. Morris' Physiological Integration Process, commonly known as Dr. Morris' Improved Kundalini Awakening Process (KAP), is a set of skills for awakening and stabilizing the physiological changes in the body which are traditionally understood as "kundalini".
+Neurophysiological Integration Process, more traditionally known as Dr. Morris' Improved Kundalini Awakening Process (KAP), is a set of skills for awakening and stabilizing a set of non-ordinary neurophysiological changes in the body.
+This process and the associated changes are understood in premodern parlance as "kundalini", "Kan & Li", and other terms across the world's wisdom traditions.
 It was developed by Dr. Glenn J. Morris, a martial artist (founder of Hoshinroshiryu) and management consultant.
-It is a distillation of principles and techniques from the world's wisdom traditions aimed at arousing, awakening, and stabilizing the hallmark physiological changes that characterize the development of non-ordinary consciousness and its integration into ordinary consciousness.
+The system is a distillation of principles and techniques from the world's wisdom traditions aimed at arousing, awakening, and stabilizing the hallmark physiological changes that characterize the development of non-ordinary consciousness and its integration with ordinary consciousness.
+(More information below.)

 The KAP Level 1 course gives an individual everything necessary to rapidly arouse kundalini and safely guide it through the process of sequentially and permanently rewiring the major nerve plexuses and endocrine glands in new neural and neural-endocrine networks, and bringing the chakras and subtle channels into a continuum in the body, from the pelvic floor and tailbone to the crown of the head and beyond, and then from the crown back down to the heart and the earth — achieving a permanent and complete kundalini awakening.